 FOR THE VANILLA BUTTERCREAM

-- Beat the butter and vanilla until it's creamy.
+- Beat the butter until it's creamy.
 With the mixer on low, gradually add the powdered sugar followed by the milk, vanilla and salt.
 Turn the speed up to medium and beat until smooth and fluffy.

 DECORATING THE CUPCAKES

 - Use an ice cream scoop to top each cupcake with a scoop of frosting.
 Break up some crumbs from the leftover heart batter and sprinkle them on top of the frosting.
 You might have to lightly press some into the sides if they don't naturally stick.